It seems like only yesterday that your son or daughter was taking his or her first steps and now is ready to drive.

 While your teenager is eagerly anticipating getting their first car, you have totted up the costs involved and realized that this could add thousands of dollars a year to family expenses.

 A big chunk of those extra costs come from the fact that teen drivers tend to have more accidents, and are so more expensive to insure; another worrying factor.

 Most teenagers aren’t going to be able to cover costs by themselves, so how should you handle getting your teenager’s first car, and how much should you contribute?

 Do they need a car?

-Just because your child has passed driver’s ed and got his license, or even if all his friends have a car, that doesn’t automatically mean he needs a car at 16.
+Just because your child has passed driver’s ed and got their license, or even if all their friends have a car, that doesn’t automatically mean they need a car at 16.